randallard/prisoners-dilemma-docs/docs/technical/user-stories.md

      - Visual indicator of connection status
      - Filtering options for connection status
      - Automatic updates when status changes
+     - Ability to view and copy connection link for pending connections
+     - "View Link" or "Copy Link" option for pending connection items
+     - Clear indication that the link can be reshared with the intended friend

 9. **Connection Acceptance**:
    "As an invited player, I want to register and establish a connection when I visit an invitation link, so that I can play with the person who invited me."